ezzatron/php-error-handler/error-handler-meta.md

 recommended.
 Preferable alternatives to error suppression will be discussed in another part of this document.

+Unfortunately there are still some rare situations where error suppression may be the only viable solution to a genuine problem.
+For example, an internal PHP function that raises a notice before performing an important part of its execution.
+Under a `PSR-N` error handler, these notices are thrown as exceptions, causing the internal function's execution to be cut short.
+Arguably, these situations should be raised as bugs and fixed in PHP, but from a pragmatic standpoint, an immediate solution is sometimes required, and error suppression fits this bill.

 #### 4.3.1.
 Performance considerations

 It is often stated that the error control operator is 'slow'.
 This is not